 The only downside of coconut juice is its price.
 If you want a cheaper alternative (but always healthy and tasty), this easily adaptable recipe is one of the best…

 Baking soda is a product with amazing properties.
 Whether it is the use of bicarbonate in food or daily, bicarbonate is one of the super products to have absolutely at home.
-It can be used both in the pharmaceutical, medical, in cleaning or, again, in animal feed.
+It can be used in the pharmaceutical, medical, cleaning, or, again, in animal feed.

 What Is Electrolyte Water?

-Electrolytes, are all substances that when dissolving in water give ions, that is, electrically charged particles, for example, sodium, potassium.
+Electrolytes are all substances that when dissolving in water give ions, that is, electrically charged particles, for example, sodium, and potassium.

-The substances in question can be salts, acids or bases.
-Our organism being a real chemical plant this is not surprising.
+The substances in question can be salts, acids, or bases.
+Our organism is a real chemical plant this is not surprising.

 Another example is salt (NaCl) in the body.
 It dissolves in water that circulates all over the body.
 Dissolution will give an ion Na + and an ion Cl-.
 It is because they are in this electrolytic form that they can act.
 What could a cell of salt crystals do in water?

 The movements of water are inseparable from the movements of sodium: the water will go from the compartment less rich in sodium to dilute the compartment that is richer in sodium than it will then dilute.

 This force of attraction of water to sodium is called osmotic pressure.
 It is she who is the force that allows the free movement of water from the inside of the cell to the outside.

 On the other hand, sodium movements are not free.
 They depend on a sodium pump, which is a kind of active carrier of salt through the cell membrane.